In Tropical Medicine And Travelers’ Health

 The WVU School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 The WVU Office of CME designates this live activity for a maximum of 50 AMA PRA Category 1 Credit(s)TM.
-Physicians should claim only credit commensurate with the extent of their participation in the activity.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This continuing education activity has been provided by the WVU School of Nursing for 50 contact hours.
 The WVU School of Nursing is an approved provider of continuing education by the State of West Virginia Board of Examiners for Registered Professional Nurses, Legislative Rule #19CSR11-4 under provider number WV-1996-0120RN.